The wedding guide: how to pull off your outfit (1/4)

 watercolor wedding suit shirt tie blue red

 The tie may have a complicated pattern, but it contains navy blue.
-So, by choosing a sky blue shirt, to build a coherent bridge between the tie and the shirt.
+So, by choosing a sky blue shirt, you build a coherent bridge between the tie and the shirt.

 Mix two similar patterns together

-The key to success: you have to vary the scales!
-Otherwise, we look like a walking optical illusion.
+The key to success: vary the scales!
+Otherwise, you'll look like a walking optical illusion.

 watercolor wedding suit shirt tie blue black white

-The shirt has stripes spaced closely together, while the tie has stripes spaced much further apart.
-Plus, the navy blue of the tie and the sky blue of the shirt go well together.
+The shirt has stripes that are spaced close together, while the tie has stripes that are spaced much further apart.
+Also, the navy blue of the tie and the sky blue of the shirt go well together.

 Mix two different patterns